Fiona-600/Machine-Learning-and-Statistics-Project/README.md

 • A *‘README.md’* file which contains:

-  1. An introduction to the dataset
+  1. The purpose of the project
   2. An explanation of the 'XXX'
   3. Conclusions and findings
   4. How to run the python code
+  5. Libraries and modules which need to be imported to run the code
-  5. References used in completing the project
+  6. References used in completing the project

 • A python program file called *‘scikit-learn.ipynb’* which contains the following: